 In the Extract Translation Key dialog that opens, provide a meaningful name to the translation key.

-You can also pick the resource file(s) in which the translation needs to be creates and optionally select the checkbox to open the resource file once extraction is complete.
+You can also pick the resource file(s) in which the translation needs to be created and optionally select the checkbox to open the resource file once extraction is complete.

 Click OK to apply your changes.
 The view will be updated with the correct syntax, making use of the correct translation key and domain.